 While there are new hosts joining "the club" each year, many have been a part of the program for years (some like Ron and Gloria Bartlett, housed the same musician every summer for over 25 years).
 While the arrangements are for one three-week period, the bonds of friendship forged during theBritt Orchestra Season often lead to long-term associations between hosts and musicians.

 The host family program is like a big extended family for the Britt Orchestra and each August is like a three-week family reunion.
-Take a look at our Housing Policies (pdf), and if you'd like more information email Orchestra Manager Mark Knippel at email@example.com.
+Take a look at our Housing Policies (pdf).
+If you'd like more information, contact Director of Artistic Operations Mark Knippel at 541-690-3856, or email firstname.lastname@example.org.

 Britt violinist Karen Meikle and her hosts Jim & Donna McKee